Contribute to the code

 Note that you should always check the status of your branches to see what has been pushed (or not):

 Step 6.
 Submit a Pull Request

 Once you have pushed your branch, then you can go to either fork and (in the GUI) submit a Pull Request.
+Regardless of the name of your branch, your PR should be submit to the singularityware development branch.
 This will open up a nice conversation interface / forum for the developers of Singularity to discuss your contribution, likely after testing.
 At this time, any continuous integration that is linked with the code base will also be run.
 If there is an issue, you can continue to push commits to your branch and it will update the Pull Request.